naomicrawfordarchitect/naomicrawfordarchitect.github.io/index.md

                 <h2 class="display-4">Canbury Architects</h2>
                 <div class="nk-gap mnt-5"></div>

-                <p>Canbury Architects provides architectural design services for residential and commercial projects including planning and building regulation applications.
+                <p>Canbury Architects is based in Kingston-upon-Thames and provides architectural design services for residential projects.
                 </p>
-                <p>If you are considering extending or converting your property, the right guidance can be crucial for bringing your project in on budget and obtaining the necessary approval.
+                <p>If you are considering extending or refurbishing your property, the right guidance can be crucial for obtaining the necessary approval and bringing your project in on budget.
                 </p>
                 <img src="./images/riba-logo.svg" alt="" class="riba-logo">

                 <div class="nk-gap-4 mt-25"></div>